Corey Cusimano

 Most recent, important paper

 Right now, my main line of work concerns everyday belief evaluation.
-My recent paper, Reconciling scientific and commonsense values to improve reasoning, provides a short review of this work. show abstract hide abstract.
+My recent paper, Reconciling scientific and commonsense values to improve reasoning, provides a short review of this work.

 Overview of research